B748/EMMA/README.md

 # EMMA - Essential Machine Management Automation

 ## Overview
 EMMA is a lightweight Bash-based automation script designed to simplify system setup tasks on Unix-based systems.
-It uses a configuration file to define the list of packages and other setup parameters.
+It uses a YAML configuration file to define the list of packages, a personal access token (PAT), and private repository URLs for cloning.

 ## Usage